zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 436.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide, an 8 to 10 page guide we provide for all of our current episodes t hat includes all of the vocabulary words, definitions, new sample sentences, additio nal definitions, cultural notes, comprehension questions, and a complete tr anscript of everything we say on this episode.
+Go there to download a Learning Guide, an 8 to 10 page guide we provide for all of our current episodes t hat includes all of the vocabulary words, definitions, new sample sentences, additio nal definitions, cultural notes, comprehension questions, and a complete tr anscript of everything we say on this episode.
 While you’re on our website, you can also take a look at our ESL Podcast Store, which has some additional courses you may be interested in, in daily and business English.

 This episode is called “Dealing With an Angry Client.”
 It’s a phone conversation between Shawna and Monty, and, well, let’s just say they have some problems.
 Let’s get started.